henriksenjoakim/KSP-Wildfire/README.md

 No longer "Oh, I didn't really need that part anyway..."
 You really need the Primary Buffer panel to stay attached for the whole re-entry sequence!
 It may cause a leak, or a short-circuit, or general spontaneous combustion.

-As commander of your sheep, you may want to install and herd your crew to your escape pods when you find your ship on fire and burning.
-A LES is also recommended.
-Indecently, the add-on also comes with a fire extinguisher system with built in extinguisher fluid, but it will cost both weight and power.
+As commander of your sheep, you may want to herd your crew to the pre-installed escape pods when you find the ship on fire and burning from enemy attacks.
+A LES is also highly recommended for launce.
+Indecently, the add-on also comes with a fire extinguisher system with built in extinguisher fluid, but it cost both weight and power.

 Planned features (may or may not come):